 MINNEAPOLIS, Minnesota.
 Thanksgiving is one of the busiest holiday driving seasons.
 According to Consumer Reports, it is estimated that approximately 42 million Americans will travel more than 50 miles over the holiday weekend.
+While most people will use commercial flights, others could benefit by researching this global air charter service through which they can book a private plane.
+This will save them from a cramped plane full of other holiday travelers.
+Depending on how far you are traveling, you may be driving rather than flying.
 If you plan to be one of these millions of Americans who will be hitting the road, here are some things to consider.

 The Thanksgiving holiday is one of the most dangerous driving holidays because drivers are often not only contending with traffic, but they are also dealing with poor weather conditions and may encounter drivers who may be tired or distracted, or even drunk behind the wheel.
 With so many risk factors present, how are drivers to keep themselves and their families safe this holiday season?